IMF slashes UK growth outlook, sees bigger budget gap

 The IMF said the euro zone debt crisis was largely to blame for the slowdown in growth in economies outside the bloc, and that the impact was disproportionately felt by the countries closest to it -- though it did not discuss Britain specifically.

-Nonetheless, this matches the view of the BoE and Britain's coalition government, which has banked on overseas demand and business investment to offset the drag on growth from its fiscal austerity programme.
+Nonetheless, this matches the view of the BoE and Britain's coalition government, which has banked on overseas demand and business investment to offset the drag on growth from its fiscal austerity program.

 "Because the euro area is the UK's largest trading partner we are now feeling the effect across our economy.
 But ... we are not powerless to act," a finance ministry spokesman said in response to the IMF forecast downgrade.